What is a Police Patrol Officer?

 Service Orientation: Actively looking for ways to help people.

 There were about 684,200 jobs for Police Patrol Officer in 2016 (in the United States).
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 47,700 new jobs for Police Patrol Officer by 2026.
-There will be an estimated 49,500 positions for Police Patrol Officer per year.
+The BLS estimates 49,500 yearly job openings in this field.

 The states with the most job growth for Police Patrol Officer are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.